Medically reviewed by Drugs.com. Last updated on Sep 21, 2023.

 An infection inside the tip of the finger can form an enclosed pocket of pus (or abscess) that is very painful as it expands.
 A felon is a fingertip abscess deep in the palm side of the finger.
-It usually is caused by bacterial infection, but a herpes virus called herpetic whitlow and, more rarely, fungi also can cause felons.
+It usually is caused by bacterial infection, most often from growth of Staphylococcus aureus bacteria.

 A felon causes extreme pain at the fingertip, especially when pressure is applied to the "fingerprint" surface.
 The end of the finger swells, is warm and turns red.
 There may be an accumulation of a white, thick discharge (pus).
 As the felon increases, the fingertip may feel numb, and bending the finger may be painful.